Atelier Iris 2: The Azoth of Destiny: Plot

 The game's main characters Felt and Viese, are alchemists-in-training on the tranquil floating continent of Eden, where alchemists and mana (element spirits) live together peacefully.
 While Viese is a hardworking student, Felt does not take his studies seriously and dreams of exploring regions beyond the Belkhyde Gate, a sealed gateway to another world.
 When Viese is promoted to a full-fledged alchemist, the two visit a forest so she can make a pact with a mana.
 While there, a massive earthquake shakes Eden, causing large chunks of the continent to vanish and monsters to appear.
 Fleeing from the monsters the two come across the Azure Azoth, a legendary Excaliber-like sword said to be the guardian of Eden, and Felt succeeds in pulling it out.
-He hears the voice of the Azoth and a mysterious woman telling him to journey to Altena Chruch in Belkhyde (now unsealed), in order to restore Eden and prevent further disaster.
+He hears the voice of the Azoth and a mysterious woman telling him to journey to Altena Church in Belkhyde (now unsealed), in order to restore Eden and prevent further disaster.
 Before leaving for Belkhyde, Viese gives Felt a Share Ring.

 On his arrival to the new world, he staggers across the Tatalian desert before collapsing and being found by a girl named Noin, who claims to be part of the Simsilt, a rebel army fighting to liberate Belkhyde from the Silvaresta Empire.
 Felt and Noin rescue Max, leader of the Simsilt, from the Empire's capital city Riesevelt and move to the rebel base.
 Whilst helping the rebels, Felt and Viese learn about the Share Rings, which allow one wearer to communicate and send items to another, and they put to effect immediately.
 During his travels Felt meets the hunter Gray, a dragon humanoid who agrees to help him in his quest to restore Eden, and he is also ambushed by a girl named Fee who wants to destroy the Azoth.

 On route to Altena Church, Felt finds Fee poisoned in a forest and saves her an antidote made by Viese.
 It turns out that there are two Azoths.
 While Felt wields the Azure Azoth, the Imperial champion Chaos wields the Crimson Azoth, the one Fee intended to destroy.
 Joined by Fee, the party continues on to their destination.
 Close to it, they are confronted by Chaos, who easily overpowers Felt and Fee and is only forced to retreat by the timely intervention of Gray.
 At Altena Church, the purpose of the Azoths, Eden and Belkhyde are revealed and the party finds the Gardo Continental Drive which seals Eden off from Belkhyde.
 Learning about workshops that stabilize Eden, which suddenly stopped operating, Felt journeys to fix them and slowly restores Eden to its original form.
 Along the way the party is joined by Poe, a fairy who accidentally crossed over to Belkhyde.
 Meanwhile in Eden, Viese starts taking care of Iris, a mysterious girl that can perform alchemy without needing any mana.